-- development, along with a description and analysis of human resources techniques.
+3513 HUMAN RESOURCE MANAGEMENT 3 credit hours A comprehensive review of human resources policy development, along with a description and analysis of human resources techniques.
 The interdependence of human and operating functions is discussed.
 Focuses on the primary management functions as they relate to employment law, recruitment, selection, training, performance appraisal, compensation, and safety and health.
 Lecture 3 hours.
-Prerequisite: MGMT 3013 or permission of the Chair. - 3613 PRODUCTION AND OPERATIONS MANAGEMENT 3 credit hours A study of manufacturing and service systems.
-Emphasizes product and process development; the planning of production facilities, quality control and production control systems; and logistics and distribution.
-Includes an introduction to quantitative tools useful in managing such activities.
+Prerequisite: MGMT 3013 or permission of the Chair.

+3613 OPERATIONS MANAGEMENT 3 credit hours Management of operations in manufacturing and service systems.
+Includes product, process and job design; planning facilities, quality assurance, and control systems; improvement of processes; materials management; budgetary and cost control; and associated quantitative techniques.
 Lecture 3 hours.
-Prerequisites: MGMT 3013 and STAT 2613. - 3813 LABOR MANAGEMENT RELATIONS 3 credit hours Study of the relationships between management and labor: contract negotiations, grievance procedures, and arbitration in the public and private sectors.
+Prerequisites: MGMT 3013 and STAT 2613.

+3813 LABOR MANAGEMENT RELATIONS 3 credit hours Study of the relationships between management and labor: contract negotiations, grievance procedures, and arbitration in the public and private sectors.
 Lecture 3 hours.
-Prerequisite: MGMT 3513. - 4013 ORGANIZATIONAL BEHAVIOR 3 credit hours Concerns the application of knowledge relating to human behavior theory as it applies to the business environment.
+Prerequisite: MGMT 3513.
+4013 ORGANIZATIONAL BEHAVIOR 3 credit hours Concerns the application of knowledge relating to human behavior theory as it applies to the business environment.
 Includes motivation theory, leadership patterns, organization climate, interpersonal relations, intergroup behavior, etc. Emphasis is on behavioral research findings.
 Lecture 3 hours.
-Prerequisite: MGMT 3013. - 4033 CASE STUDY IN SMALL BUSINESS 3 credit hours A course in which students identify problems and recommend solutions in actual business situations.
+Prerequisite: MGMT 3013.

+4033 SMALL ENTERPRISE MANAGEMENT 3 credit hours This course emphasizes principles and problems associated with starting and managing small enterprises.
 Lecture 3 hours.
+Prerequisite: MGMT 3013.

-Prerequisites: MGMT 3013 and ACCT 2023. - 4053 BUSINESS AND SOCIETY 3 credit hours An examination of the external environment of business, the need to manage the external environment, and management's responsibility to the various elements of the environment.
+4053 BUSINESS AND SOCIETY 3 credit hours An examination of the external environment of business, the need to manage the external environment, and management's responsibility to the various elements of the environment.
 Lecture 3 hours.
-Prerequisite: MGMT 3013. - 4443 PROJECT MANAGEMENT 3 credit hours Using a corebased approach, this course examines the key elements in multimedia instructional project management: accounting, human resource management and multimedia.
-Develops essential skills such as project evaluation, contract preparation and maintenance, cost estimating and budget tracking, scheduling, human resource acquisition and training, and effective team management.
-Additional topics include: procurement of talent and intellectual property rights from other sources and ensuring that firm assets and copyright will be protected.
-Lecture 3 hours. - 4471-4 SEMINAR IN MANAGEMENT 1-4 credit hours Group study of specified topics in management for undergraduate students.
+Prerequisite: MGMT 3013.

+4443 PROJECT MANAGEMENT 3 credit hours Investigation and study of projects in organizations.
+Includes technical aspects pertaining to managing complex projects and systems.
+Emphasis placed on integrative concepts including topics such as project selection; planning and organization; negotiation and conflict resolution; budgeting and cost estimation; scheduling; resource allocation; monitoring and control; project auditing; and project termination.
+Lecture 3 hours.
+Prerequisite: MGMT 3013.

+4471-4 SEMINAR IN MANAGEMENT 1-4 credit hours Group study of specified topics in management for undergraduate students.
 Can be repeated for a maximum of 9 hours credit under different topic titles.
 Seminar 1-4 hours.
 Prerequisites: 9 hours of upper division management and permission of the Chair.

-MARKETING COURSES (MKTG)
+MARKETING (MKTG)